Buckibarnes17/MCP-Universe/mcpuniverse/extensions/mcpplus/README.md

 **Q: How much does post-processing cost?**
 A: Each post-processing call uses ~1000-2000 tokens (prompt + response).
 However, if you save 10,000+ tokens on the main agent call, the net savings are substantial.

-**Q: Does it work with streaming responses?**
-A: Currently, MCPPlus processes complete tool outputs.
-Streaming support is planned for future releases.